 7. Go for a walk.

 Lucky for non-June-Cleaver moms like me, bonding with our daughters is not a lost cause if we weren’t born with the crafts and cookies genes.
-There are literally thousands of ways you can connect to your daughter and form a deep bond at every stage of her life if you just pay attention to the things she loves to do and then find a way to do them with her.
+There are many ways you can connect to your daughter and form a deep bond at every stage of her life if you pay attention to the things she loves to do and then find a way to do them with her.
 Starting this bonding exercise early will set you both up for a solid foundation of connection and friendship that will, hopefully, last the rest of your lives.